Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

    :widths: 20, 50

 .. note::
    Horizontal overlap and Vertical overlaps should be computed for the complete pipeline.
 For example if the pipeline has a single 3x3 2D filter then overlap sizes (both horizontal and vertical) will be 1.
-However in case of two such filter operations which are back to back the overlap size will be 2.
-Currently if it is expected from users to provide this input correctly.
+However in the case of two such filter operations which are back to back, the overlap size will be 2.
+Currently it is expected that users provide this input correctly.

-The data transfer using xfcvDataMovers class can be done in one out of 2 ways.
+The data transfer using the xfcvDataMovers class can be done in one of two ways:

 #.
 PLIO data movers

    This is the default mode for xfcvDataMovers class operation.
-When this method is used, data is transferred using hardware Tiler / Stitcher IPs provided by Xilinx.
-The :ref:`Makefile <aie_makefile>` provided with designs examples shipped with the library provide location to .xo files for these IP's.
-It also shows how to incorporate them in Vitis Build System.
-Having said that, user needs to create an object of xfcvDataMovers class per input / output image as shown in code below
+When this method is used, data is transferred using hardware Tiler / Stitcher IPs provided by AMD.
+The :ref:`Makefile <aie_makefile>` provided with design examples shipped with the library provide the locations of the .xo files for these IPs.
+It also shows how to incorporate them in the Vitis Build System.
+You need to create an object of xfcvDataMovers class per input / output image as shown in following code.

    ..
 Important::
-      **The implementations of Tiler and Stitcher for PLIO, are provided as .xo files in 'L1/lib/hw' folder.
+      **The implementations of Tiler and Stitcher for PLIO are provided as .xo files in the 'L1/lib/hw' folder.
 By using these files, you are agreeing to the terms and conditions specified in the LICENSE.txt file available in the same directory.**

    .. code:: c